soheil1405/News_Weblog/README.md

 3. update news  : (put)  /api/news/{id}
      - just like store news
 5. get all news : (get)  /api/news
-   -get all data from NewsIndexResource
+     - get all data from NewsIndexResource
 6. show news    : (get)  /api/news/{id}
-   -get this news from ShowNewsResource
+     - get this news from ShowNewsResource
-   -also get your last reaction to this news (stored by ip) -get all this news likes and disslike count
+     - also get your last reaction to this news (stored by ip)
+     -  get all this news likes and disslike count
-   -get all accepted comments in from CommentResource and also their accepted answers and also their reaction count and also your reaction status to specif comment (by ip , just like news reactions)
+     - get all accepted comments in from CommentResource and also their accepted answers and also their reaction count and also your reaction status to specif comment (by ip , just like news reactions)
      -#attenion:just accepted comments will be shown

 7. reaction to news : (post) /news/reaction/{news}